Efficient Graph Laplacian Estimation by Proximal Newton: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

 In this paper, we developed a proximal Newton method for minimizing a regularized maximum likelihood objective function for estimating a sparse graph Laplacian precision matrix from data distributed according to an LGMRF model.
 Our method is based on a second-order approximation of the smooth part of the objective function, while keeping the regularization and constraints intact.
+Methods of this type have been proven to be efficient for estimating standard GMRF models using $\ell_1$-norm penalty, while in our case, the estimation is also subject to Laplacian constraint.
 Furthermore, we used the nonconvex MCP function to promote the sparsity of the resulting graph without introducing a significant bias.
 Beyond the quadratic approximation itself, we used three algorithmic features to treat the Newton problem at each iteration efficiently: 1) we used a free/active set splitting, (2) we used a nonlinear conjugate gradient method, and (3) we used diagonal preconditioning.
 This resulted in an accurate and efficient estimation of the sparse weighted graph.

 Numerical studies demonstrated the effectiveness of the proposed algorithm in terms of accuracy and computational complexity.
 The proposed method outperformed recent methods in terms of convergence time, while achieving similar or better F-scores and relative errors, particularly for problems with a small sample size ratio (i.e., $n/p < 1$).
 The plausible performance of the proposed method is particularly important in high-dimensional problems, where computational efficiency is crucial, and sample scarcity is a common issue.